RasmussenLab/PlasMAAG/README.md

 | The simplified assembly graphs      | `assembly_graph_after_simplification.gfa` |
 | A metadata file                     | `contigs.paths`                         |

-If interested on executing a testrun of PlasMAAG, please check the Zenodo entry [here](https://zenodo.org/records/15263434).

 To see all options for the program run `PlasMAAG --help`

+If interested in executing a testrun of PlasMAAG, please check the section ["Running the tool on test data "](#Running-the-tool-on-test-data) or the Zenodo entry [here](https://zenodo.org/records/15263434).

 ## Output files
 The program produces three directories in the output directory choosen